4rft5/LastFM-API-Proxy/README.md

 Contributions to the Proxy would be very welcome, namely with:

 Some kind of remote proxy/network support so ports 80 and 443 don't have to be exposed.
-(I may handle this myself if it bothers me enough and/or I come up with a better solution.
-Maybe DNS spoofing?)

 Now Playing support (right now it doesn't log any of that, but I don't see why it couldn't be added.)